Abasaltgithub/gas_meter/README.md

 - USB hub

 ## Plotting data
-Execute the `adafruit_scd30_test` script found in the examples of Arduino IDE, and then use the `co2_meter.py` script in this repository to plot the data.
+Run the `adafruit_scd30_test` script located within the Arduino IDE's examples, and subsequently employ the `co2_meter.py` script included in this repository to create a data visualization.
+In the plotted data, we are utilizing a **Clscea Aquarium CO2 Regulator**, a dual gauge with a bubble counter and solenoid valve, to maintain the CO2 level at 3%.
+Nevertheless, for precise gas regulation, you have the option to implement proportional valve PID control.

 ![CO2 Data](co2_data.jpeg)